An example of a non-Fourier-Mukai functor between derived categories of coherent sheaves: Some properties of divisors

 \subsection{The characteristic class of a divisor}

 Unless otherwise specified, in the rest of this section $X$ will be a closed subscheme of a quasi-compact separated $k$-scheme $Y$ defined by an invertible ideal $I$.
 With a slight abuse of notation, we will write $\Oscr_X=\Oscr_Y/I$ and we consider $\Oscr_X$ as a sheaf of $k$-algebras on $Y$.
-We denote the inclusion $X\hookrightarrow Y$ by $f$.

 We prove a technical result (Lemma \ref{ref-9.2.1-132} below) which will be used to show that certain Hochschild cohomology classes are non-trivial (see Proposition \ref{ref-9.3.1-140} below).
 The result is probably known in some form to experts.
 For example Andrei C\u{a}ld\u{a}raru tells us that it would also follow from his work with Arinkin \cite{CA} on derived self-intersections, modulo some technical verifications.
 Nonetheless, since we were unable to find a written proof in the literature, we provide one here.